haozhexu/SwiftNotes/README.md

 This is the playground I've used during learning Swift, I mainly read [The Swift Programming Language (Swift 4)](https://developer.apple.com/library/content/documentation/Swift/Conceptual/Swift_Programming_Language/index.html#//apple_ref/doc/uid/TP40014097-CH3-ID0) from Apple, took notes and wrote code as I read.

-Soon I realised the notes could be organized in a way so that it could generate a human readable markdown, I can even use [Hugo](https://gohugo.io/) to generate an HTML from it and host it somewhere.
+Soon I realised the notes could be organized in a way so that a human readable markdown could be generated with a little tweaks, and I can even use [Hugo](https://gohugo.io/) to generate an HTML from it and host it somewhere.

 As a result, this markdown was directly generated from the code and comments in the playground.

 To make this possible, comments in the code have to follow certain convention, in order to have the right content format for markdown as well as keeping Playground able to compile.
-The convention is as follows:
+The convention looks like:

 ```
 // This is a comment, will become text content of **markdown**.